 This page is designed to answer the following questions:

-Hazardous substances are any substances that can damage your health.
+Hazardous substances are any substances that can damage health or cause illness.
 They can be solids, liquids and gases and may have an immediate effect (acute) or cause long-term damage (chronic).
 They can cause harm via ingestion, inhalation, injection, being splashed in the eyes or by contact with the skin.

 There are several types of hazardous substances that may be found in a health and social care setting.

-You should always read the label on any able chemicals you use in the workplace and follow the directions for use.
-In addition you must follow your employer’s agreed ways of working to ensure everybody’ safety.
+You should always read the label on any chemicals you use in the workplace and follow the directions for use.
+In addition, you must follow your employer’s agreed ways of working to ensure the safety of yourself and others.
 This is especially relevant when handling clinical waste and contaminated linen to prevent the spread of infection.
 Your employer must perform a risk assessment around the use of hazardous substances and provide policies and procedures for storing, handling and disposing them safely.